zanelliriccardo/personal-finance-for-newbies/README.md

 To run the docker image using the host's network (which will make the app accessible on port 8501)

 - `docker run --network host personal-finance-for-newbies`

+### To-Do list
+We always look for pull requests, if you know better!
+Here's an hopefully up-to-date list of things to build:
+- Correlation map between assets
+- Improve Sharpe Ratio calculation, to take into account a time-varying:
+    - risk-free rate
+    - asset allocation
+- Rolling Sharpe ratio chart
+- Max Drawdown evaluation
+- Sortino and Calmar ratios
+- Time slicing (1yr, 3yrs, 5yrs, ..., All) as a global filter
+- Docker compose, with these services:
+    - `jupyter notebook` for prototyping
+    - `streamlit` to launch the web-app